List of tallest buildings in Myanmar: Tallest buildings

 The list may not be up-to-date.

 Tallest under construction

 The list below covers the buildings under construction that will be 90 meters or taller.
 Height estimates are denoted in italics, and are sourced from Emporis unless otherwise stated.
 Given the dynamic nature of the topic, the list may not be up to date, and is likely incomplete.

-Tallest proposed

 Timeline of tallest buildings

 The tallest non-religious building before 1996 was Asia Plaza Hotel, built in Yangon in 1988, which is estimated to be about 57.5 m or 58.5 m tall.

 The timeline below may be incomplete.
 Height estimates are denoted in italics.